Giuni Russo

-Giuni Russo (born Giuseppa Romeo, 10 September 1951 – 14 September 2004) was an Italian singer-songwriter who specialised in experimental music after a short successful stint as an art-pop singer in the early 1980s.
+Giuseppa Romeo (7 September 1951 – 13 September 2004), known professionally as Giuni Russo ([ˈdʒuːni ˈrusso]), was an Italian singer who specialised in experimental music after a short successful stint as an art-pop singer in the early 1980s.
 With her five-octaves range, she could produce extremely high notes and experimental sounds.
 She sang in Italian, English, French, German, Chinese, Spanish, Hebrew, Arabic, Persian and Latin.

 Biography

-Russo was born in Palermo, Sicily, the eighth of nine siblings.
+Giuseppa Romeo was born in Palermo, Sicily, on 7 September 1951, the eighth of nine siblings.
+Busy with several family matters, her father Pietro registered her three days later, on 10 September.

 As a child, singing was more important to Russo than playing or studying.
 She was often asked to perform at school.

-Her teacher offered her own desk to Giuni to be used as a stage, but Giuni was so shy she preferred to perform while hiding behind the classroom door.
+Her teacher offered her own desk to Russo to be used as a stage, but she was so shy she preferred to perform while hiding behind the classroom door.

 Her first public appearance was on a small stage actors from the Politeama Theatre in Palermo.

 Without her family's knowledge, Russo took singing lessons from Master Ettore Gaiezza, paying him with the money earned from her local shows.

 At age 15, she sang at the Castrocaro festival, reaching the semifinal.
 The following year she won the festival by unanimous vote, singing "Hurt" by Timi Yuro and "A chi" by Fausto Leali.
 The following year she competed in the Sanremo Festival under the name of Giusy Romeo, singing "No amore".

 She released two singles during 1968, "No amore" and "L'onda".
 After her participation at Un Disco per l'Estate, Cantagiro and Festivalbar with the song "L'onda", she recorded the cover version of "Smoke in your eyes" and the cover of "I Say A Little Prayer" of Aretha Franklin in 1969.
 That year, she moved to Milan to collaborate with musician and songwriter Maria Antonietta Sisini.

 1970s

 In the 1970s, Russo began with several participations as chorist for many artist's publications.
 In 1972 she sang in the choirs of Balletto di Bronzo's Ys.

-In 1974 she signed a contract for the German label "BASF", which gave her the pseudonym of Junie Russo.
-The following year her first LP, Love is a woman (sung in English) was released.
+In 1974 she signed a contract for the German label BASF, which gave her the pseudonym of Junie Russo, later changed to the Italian spelling Giuni.
+The following year her first LP, Love Is a Woman (sung in English) was released.
 In this period she also collaborated with Sisini as songwriter for other authors.
 Meanwhile, many singles were published such as "Everything is gonna be alright", a cover by PP Arnold.
 The last single recorded as Junie Russo, "Mai", was released in 1976 for the Durium.

-In the meantime, Giuni and Maria Antonietta were appreciated as music composers for other artist's songs.
+In the meantime, Russo and Sisini were appreciated as music composers for other artist's songs.

 In 1978, she was renamed Giuni Russo and recorded a single for WEA (Italian arm of Warner Music Group), "Soli noi" (it), which became a surprise hit in France, leading to the French branch of RCA to offer her a recording contract, an offer she turned down when she decided to remain in Italy.